 Rosa Oso Easy ‘Hot Paprika®’

-It’s not so much that I’m NOT excited about the new Knock Out® roses – there’s 3 of them being released this year if you’re not already in the know.
-I’m actually very excited to see the Coral Knock Out.
-(Which I’ll have in the garden center this spring – get them while you can – they’ll likely be in limited supply this year).
+I am excited about the new Knock Out® rose release this spring — there are 3 of them being released this year if you are not already in the know.
+I am actually very excited to see the Coral Knock Out.
+(Which I will have in the garden center this spring).

-According to Proven Winners website, Oso Easy Hot Paprika® Rose is finally available in ‘better garden centers in spring 2018’.
-This newly introduced pop of orange is a classic, easy to grow landscape rose that has outstanding hardiness and disease resistance.
+According to the Proven Winners website, Oso Easy Hot Paprika® Rose is finally available in garden centers in spring 2018.
+This newly introduced pop of orange is a classic, easy to grow landscape rose, with outstanding hardiness and disease resistance.

 Like all shrub roses, Hot Paprika® blooms from summer through fall and performs best in full sun.
-This rose can be cut back to one-half its size but with it topping out at 2 foot (much smaller than Knock Out), you’ll probably never have to.
+This rose can be cut back to one-half its size, but with it topping out at 2 feet (much smaller than Knock Out), you’ll probably never have to.

-Because it’s new to garden centers this season, I’m not sure what the availability will be like, but I do have some booked for spring so get them early!
+Because it’s new to garden centers this season, I’m not sure what the availability will be like.
+But I do have some pre-booked for spring, so get them early!

 Quercus macrocarpa x robur

-Heritage® was clean.
-The foliage was a nearly pristine, dark, glossy green and the acorns were absolutely gorgeous.
+Heritage® is clean.
+The foliage is a nearly pristine, dark, glossy green, and the acorns are absolutely gorgeous.

-Even if you have space in your yard, the biggest drawback for most people is the acorns that it produces.
-Yes, it produces acorns.
-Potential baby trees and a trememdous food source for wildlife.
+The biggest drawback for most people is the acorns it produces.
+Yes, it has acorns — potential baby trees and a tremendous food source for wildlife.
 Embrace the acorns.
 Love the acorns.

 Hello Yellow Butterfly Weed